clearlinux/telemetrics-backend/README.md

 comment out TLS-related nginx configuration.
 Specifically, it will comment out the `listen 443 ssl`, `ssl_certificate`, `ssl_certificate_key`, `ssl_protocols`, and `ssl_ciphers` directives.

-### Configuring record retention time

-The `collector` app uses the uWSGI cron interface to purge records in the database on a daily basis that are older than a certain age.
-By default, a record will only be kept in the database for 5 weeks (starting from the timestamp the `collector` received the record).
-To modify the retention time, update the `MAX_DAYS_KEEP_UNFILTERED_RECORDS` value in `collector/collector/config.py` after installation, and restart uWSGI for the new setting to take effect.

 ## Using the REST API